Shine On You Crazy Diamond: Composition

 As neither the original 1975 vinyl release nor the CD re-release delineate the various parts precisely, the make-up of the parts below is based on a comparison of the recorded timings with the identifications in the published sheet music.

-The song is in G natural minor (Aeolian) scale, but with hints of the G Dorian mode with the inclusion of the E (raised sixth) note in various parts throughout, most prominently in the four-note theme in Part II.
+The song is in the key of G natural minor (Aeolian) scale, but with hints of the G Dorian mode with the inclusion of the E (raised sixth) note in various parts throughout, most prominently in the four-note theme in Part II.
 Gilmour's solos are largely blues-inspired, with a few notes hinting the inclusion of the G melodic minor scale.

 Parts I–V

-Part I (Wright, Gilmour, Waters; from 0:00 to 3:54) There are no lyrics in Part I. The instrumental begins with a fade-in of a G minor chord created with an EMS VCS 3, ARP Solina string synthesizer, a Hammond organ, and a wine glass harp (recycled from an earlier project known as Household Objects).
-This is followed by Wright's Minimoog passages leading into a lengthy, bluesy guitar solo played by Gilmour on a Fender Stratocaster (neck pickup) using a heavily compressed sound and reverb.
+Part I (Wright, Gilmour; from 0:00 to 3:54) There are no lyrics in Part I. The instrumental begins with a fade-in of a G minor chord created with a wine glass harp and an ARP Solina string synthesizer (recycled from an earlier project known as Household Objects).
+This is followed by Wright's Minimoog passage which lead into a lengthy, bluesy guitar solo played by Gilmour on a Fender Stratocaster (neck pickup) using a heavily compressed sound and reverb.
 Part I ends with the synthesizer chord fading into the background.
-During the fade-out, some very faint conversation in the studio can be heard on the left channel, although this has not been confirmed.

-Part II (Gilmour, Wright, Waters; from 3:54 to 6:27) begins with a four-note theme (B♭, F, G [below the B♭], E), known informally as "Syd's theme", repeated throughout much of the entire section.
+Part II (Gilmour, Wright; from 3:54 to 6:27) begins with a four-note theme (B♭, F, G [below the B♭], E), known informally as "Syd's theme", repeated throughout much of the entire section.
 This theme leads the harmony to C major (in comparison to the use of C minor in Part I).
 Mason starts his drumming and Waters his bass playing after the fourth playing of the four-note theme, which is the point where the riffs get into a fixed tempo, in 6/8 time.
 The chord leads back to G minor (as from Part I), followed by E♭ major and D major back to a coda from G minor.
 This part includes another solo by Gilmour.